 Tool base URL/cartridge URL: https://auth.annoto.net/lti/video/launch

-Tool description: Annoto allows users to Q&A on specific moments in the video, mark keynotes and engage in discussion turning passive video watching into social and collaborative experience.
+Tool description: Annoto allows users to Q&A on specific moments in the video, mark keynotes and engage in discussions, turning passive video watching into social and collaborative experience.

 Consumer key: eyJhbGciOiJIUzI1NiJ…..